himmAllRight/himmAllRight-source/content/post/ergodox-ez-initial-review.md

 ## What I like

-### Customizeability
+### Customizability

-Going to break this into two paragraphs, or maybe two sub sections if each item needs more than a single para
+This board is fully customizable on both the hardware *and* software side.

 #### Firmware

 <a href="../../img/posts/ergodox-ez-initial-review/ergodox_layout.png"><img alt="Ergodox layout" src="../../img/posts/ergodox-ez-initial-review/ergodox_layout.png" style="max-width: 100%;"/></a>
 <div class="caption">One of my custom layer layouts</div>

-- I've already hinted about the ability to customize the layouts and I have done so.
-- Tweaking it has slowed down, but even today I realized I wanted a key on one of my layers so I popped open the tools, and had the fix in about a minute.
+Being able to tweak the layout of multiple layers means there are an endless amount of ways I can tailor my keyboard to fit my needs.
+My tweaking it has slowed down a bit, but I love that I can make quick changes to my layout if I decide there is a better way to do something.
+For example, today I realized I wanted to add a key on one of my alternate layers, so I popped open oryx and wally, and had the change finished in about a minute.

-- It sort of reminds me of when I use to use vanilla arch linux.
-You can go weeks and think you have everything installed and then all of sudden, you realize your missing a key, or it could be better positioned in the layers.
-    - For example, last week while clipping a video, I noticed that I didn't think I had a 'delete' key.
-So I added one.
+Using open firmware reminds me of when I used vanilla arch linux.
+I would go weeks assuming I had everything required for a typical desktop environment when all of sudden, I would try to open a pdf and realize I never installed a pdf reader... or a file browser.
+Last week while clipping a video, I noticed that my ergodox layout didn't have a 'delete' key.
+So I quickly added one.
 Done.

 #### Hardware

 <a href="../../img/posts/ergodox-ez-initial-review/key_switches.jpeg"><img alt="Key switches" src="../../img/posts/ergodox-ez-initial-review/key_switches.jpeg" style="max-width:
 100%;"/></a>
-<div class="caption">I like that I can customize the hardware, including
-hot-swapping out the switches</div>
+<div class="caption">Testing swapping out a switch with one from my switch
+tester</div>

-- In addition to the firmware, It's nice to know the extent to what I can *physically* change about my keyboard.
+In addition to the firmware, It's nice to know that there is quite a bit I can
+    *physically* change about my keyboard.
+Specifically, the key caps can be changed and the switches themselves are hot-swappable.

-- I've looked around at some of the parts I could tweak on my board in a year or two if I want to mix things up (without actually getting a different board).
-- I wouldn't be against possibly swapping to mx clears for example.
-The main issue is the backglow lights shouldn't shine through then...
-    - Which isn't that big of an issue though, because many of the alternative keycaps I like are solid (link?)
+I've already looked around for some of the parts I could swap out on my board in a few years I want to mix things up.
+I wouldn't be against swapping to mx clear switches for example.
+The main issue is the back glow lights would not shine through anymore.
+I guess that wouldn't be too big of an issue though, because many of the alternative keycaps I like are solid.

-- Despite talking about all the hardware upgrades I can make, I actually like it's current configuration.
-I love the board as it is, and am in no rush to swap everything out.
-I *love* that I can though.
+*Anyway*...
+Despite talking about all the hardware upgrades I can make, I actually do enjoy it's current configuration.
+But I do love that I change it over time.

 ### Ortholinear

-While it was more difficult to get used to than I expected, I have found using an orthlinear layout to be *so* much easier to type on.
-My fingers don't fight and trip over each other like Black-Friday shoppers trying to grab the last hot-ticket item in the store.
-It broke me, really.
-I wish it would become a standard option when buying laptops: ISO or ANSI, Ortho or Staggard?
-Unfortunately I don't see that happening anytime soon.
+While it was more difficult to get used to than I expected, I have found using an orthlinear layout to be considerably easier to type on.
+My fingers no longer fight and trip over each other like Black-Friday shoppers trying to grab the last hot-ticket item.
+The worst thing about using an ortholinear layout, is that I want it to become a *standard* option when buying laptops: ISO or ANSI, Ortho or Staggard?
+Unfortunately I don't see that happening anytime soon...

 ### Split Design